ultradns/samples/ansible/README.md

 ### Create Folders and Inventory File

-Create your `roles` and `collections` directories and a simple inventory file and define `localhost` as the managed host:
+Create your `roles` and `collections` directories, and a simple inventory file defining `localhost` as the managed host:

 ```bash
 mkdir roles collections
 echo -e "[test_servers]\nlocalhost ansible_connection=local" > hosts
 ```

-In Ansible, a host is the context within which your Ansible plays will be executed.
-In many cases, this will just be your `localhost`, but it can also be a remote server over `ssh`.
-Edit the `hosts` file and add the `ansible_python_interpreter` flag to the end of your localhost directory:
+In Ansible, a host represents the context in which your plays execute.
+Typically this will be your `localhost`, but it can also be a remote server via SSH.
+Edit the `hosts` file to add the `ansible_python_interpreter` flag to `localhost`:

 ```
 [test_servers]
 localhost ansible_connection=local ansible_python_interpreter=<path_to_your_venv_python_binary>
 ```

-The `path_to_your_venv_python_binary` is the output of `which python` from earlier.
-It's not **required** that you set this. since Ansible will automatically **discover** your Python path, but it will display a warning at every runtime.
+Replace `<path_to_your_venv_python_binary>` with the output of `which python` from earlier.
+Although not strictly required (since Ansible auto-discovers your Python path), setting it avoids warning messages.

-_Note:_ You can also disable the Python discoverer warning messages in your config by changing `interpreter_python` to `auto_silent`.
+_Note:_ You can disable these Python discovery warnings in your config by setting `interpreter_python` to `auto_silent`.

 #### Adding a Remote Host

-While not required to follow along with this guide, if you want to add a remote host to your `hosts` file, simply add a new line to the `test_servers` grouping.
+While not required to follow along with this guide, if you want to add a remote host to your inventory, simply add a new line under the `[test_servers]` group:

 ```
 remote_host ansible_host=<remote_host_ip_or_hostname> ansible_user=<ssh_username> ansible_ssh_private_key_file=<~/.ssh/your_key>